w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## Reward Distribution

 Based on the the current configuration in the Alexander testnet, rewards are recorded per session that is roughly 5 minutes and paid per era.
-It takes 1 hour to finish an era that means rewards will be distributed to the validators and nominators per hour.
+It takes 1 hour to finish an era; that means rewards will be distributed to the validators and nominators per hour.

 !!! info
     **Example:**